ianhussey/OpenSourceIRAP/README.md

 1. Update the `Open Source IRAP.psyexp` file to work in PsychoPy v1.84+ once it's released.

 ## Changelog
+### 0.9.8.1

+1. processing script updated to calculate D1 scores for each block pair and then average them.
+This is not necessarially statistically more appropriate than simply binning all con blocks versus all incon blocks, but it is consistent with published IRAP work.
+2. Readme updated appropriately, and images fixed.

 ### 0.9.8

 1. Tidied up the `inst_code` code component so that dependencies and functions run at Begin Experiment and only necessary code runs at Begin routine.
 2. Changed `inst_code` from loading stimuli from a hard coded `stimuli.xlsx` to a soft coded `stimulus_file` variable, which was added to `task.xlsx`.
 This allows the researcher to deliver multiple different sequential IRAPs within the one script while still producing a single output file for each participant.
 3. Changed `data processing.r` (now 0.7.2) to add a single filter() line to select only the data from the IRAP of interest.
 This line is commented out but contains a note on its use.